 Halloween is a fun event that kids (young and old) look forward to every year.
-Around mid to the end of October, you’ll see a lot of Canadian homes spruced up with “scary” decorations.
-Many will also be preoccupied thinking about the most creative costume they’ll wear to parties or for trick-or-treating on the 31st.
-Newcomers will find that it’s a great occasion to meet their neighbours and join in on good, harmless fun.
+Around mid to the end of October, you’ll see a lot of Canadian homes with “scary” decorations.
+Many will also be thinking about the most creative costume they can wear to parties or for trick-or-treating on the 31st.
+Newcomers will find that it’s a great occasion to meet neighbours and join in on good, harmless fun.

 Keep these safety tips in mind when choosing or making the costumes:

-- Masks and face coverings can make it hard for your kid to see when they’re walking around trick-or-treating.
-Face paint is a great alternative but make sure that you’re using safe, hypoallergenic products (also make sure to wash it off before they go to bed).
-Don’t use materials like strong glue, large prices of glitter or glass shards, especially on skin.
-Check if wigs, beards, wings and tails are flame-retardant (check the package).
+- Use safe materials – Make sure you’re using safe, hypoallergenic products if you’re using face paint.
+It’s also important to wash it off completely before they go to bed.
+Don’t use materials like strong glue, large pieces of glitter or glass shards, especially on skin.
+Check if wigs, beards, wings and tails are flame-retardant (read the package).

 Lighting and decorations